HABS-BRAIN/ai-driller/articles/eeg-conformer.md

 ## Making the Invisible Visible: Interpretability

-Perhaps the most exciting feature of the EEG Conformer is its ability to show us which brain regions it's "paying attention to" when making decisions.
+Perhaps the most interesting feature of the EEG Conformer is its ability to show us which brain regions it's "paying attention to" when making decisions.
 The researchers developed a visualization technique called "Class Activation Topography" that projects the model's attention onto a map of the brain.

 **Key findings for motor imagery tasks:**
 - **Frontal regions** (areas like Fp1, F1): Important for motor planning